Antvirf/stui/README.md

 ## To-do

-- Fix: Long reason / one with newlines won't show in full
 - Fix: bold panes may not work on all terminals, use better highlighting

 - Feat: Footer should contain overall node/job counts by state